-The Council was nominated to receive the 2010 Planning Agency of the Year Award.
+The Council was nominated to receive the 2011 Planning Agency of the Year Award.
 This award recognizes a planning agency that went beyond the scope of their work to implement coordinated transportation.
-Suwannee River Economic Council, Inc., the Community Transportation Coordinator for Bradford, Dixie, Gilchrist and Lafavette Counties, and A & A Transport, the Community Transportation Coordinator for Union County, were nominated for the 2010 Rural Community Transportation Coordinator of the Year award.
-The Rural Community Transportation Coordinator of the Year award recognizes a rural Coordinator who has performed in an outstanding manner for the community and the transportation disadvantaged population.
+MV Transportation, Inc., the Community Transportation Coordinator for Alachua County, received the 2011 Safety Award.
+MV Transportation, Inc. was also nominated to receive the 2011 Urban Community Transportation Coordinator of the Year Award.
+A & A Transport, the Community Transportation Coordinator for Union County, was nominated to receive the 2011 Rural Community Transportation Coordinator of the Year Award.
+The Urban and Rural Community Transportation Coordinator of the Year Awards recognize coordinators who have performed in an outstanding manner for the community and the transportation disadvantaged population.